axiomhq/axiom-node/README.md

 ## Using Axiom transport for Winston

-It is possible to use Winston logger to send logs to Axiom.
-To do so, install the `winston` and `@axiomhq/axiom-node` packages, then create a instance of the logger with the AxiomTransport.
+You can use Winston logger to send logs to Axiom.
+First, install the `winston` and `@axiomhq/axiom-node` packages, then create a instance of the logger with the AxiomTransport.

 ```ts